bobmarks/matie/README.md

     insert into _m (type,    name,         value)
             values ('table', 'cust_order', 'Customer Orders'),

-These 3 columns are follows: -
+The 3 columns names are as follows: -

 1. `type` - the type of configuration e.g. `table`  _(Definition of a database table in this example)_
 2. `name` - the name of the configuration e.g. `cust_order` _(Name of database table in this example)_